Youth policy in Austria

 - Initiation and promotion of youth research and

-- Initiating, promoting and dealing with priority themes such as violence against children, health promotion and preventive health care, new media, participation, sects, youth information, training youth leaders etc.
+- Initiating, promoting and dealing with priority themes such as violence against children, health promotion and preventive health care, new media, participation, sects, training youth leaders etc.